-- 1.1 CORE Education Trust is committed to providing high quality teaching and learning for our pupils.
-We recognise that by valuing and promoting equal opportunities in employment for all employees and job applicants and avoiding unlawful discrimination in employment and delivery of services, we will be able to deliver first class education. - 1.2 We aim to create a working environment in which all individuals are able to make best use of their skills, free from discrimination or harassment, and in which all decisions are based on merit.
-We also value diversity and recognise the varied contributions that a diverse workforce brings to an organisation; we are committed to drawing on different perspectives and experiences of individuals which will add value to what we do. - 1.3 We will ensure that we do not discriminate against employees on the basis of age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, religion or belief, sex or sexual orientation (the protected characteristics). - 1.4 The principles of non-discrimination also apply to how we expect our employees to treat our employees, pupils, parents and carers, visitors, clients, customers, suppliers and former employees regardless of whether the legal protection of having a protected characteristic applies. - 1.5 This policy complies with the requirements of the Equality Act 2010.
-Under the general public sector equality duty of the Equality Act 2010, our Trust must have due regard to the need to: - 1.5.1 eliminate discrimination, harassment and victimisation; - 1.5.2 advance equality of opportunity between people who share a protected characteristic and those who do not; and - 1.5.3 foster good relations between people who share a protected characteristic and those who do not.
+- 1.1 The Trust is committed to providing high quality teaching and learning for our students.
+We recognise that by valuing and promoting equal opportunities in employment for all employees and job applicants, and avoiding unlawful discrimination in employment and delivery of services, we will be able to deliver first class education and value the differences our workforce brings to the Trust.

+- 1.2 We aim to create a working environment in which all individuals are able to make best use of their skills, free from discrimination or harassment, and in which all decisions are based on merit.
+We also value diversity and recognise the varied contributions that a diverse workforce brings to an organisation; we are committed to drawing on different perspectives and experiences of individuals which will add value to what we do.
+We acknowledge intersectionality and the impact that a wide variety of differences will have on the individual and the workplace.

+- 1.3 We will ensure that we do not discriminate against staff on the basis of:

+- 1.3.1 age,

+- 1.3.2 disability,

+- 1.3.3 gender reassignment,

+- 1.3.4 gender definition,

+- 1.3.5 intersex and non-binary,

+- 1.3.6 marital or civil partner status,

+- 1.3.7 pregnancy or maternity,

+- 1.3.8 race, colour, nationality, ethnic or national origin,

+- 1.3.9 religion or belief,

+- 1.3.10 sex or sexual orientation; or

+- 1.3.11 any combination of those listed above (the protected characteristics).

+- 1.4 The principles of non-discrimination also apply to how we expect our staff to treat colleagues, students, parents and carers, visitors, clients, customers, suppliers and former staff regardless of whether the legal protection of having a protected characteristic applies.

+- 1.5 This policy complies with the requirements of the Gender Recognition Act 2004 and the Equality Act 2010.
+Under the general public sector equality duty of the Equality Act 2010, our Trust must have due regard to and are committed to:

+- 1.5.1 eliminate discrimination, harassment and victimisation; - 1.5.2 advance equality of opportunity between people who share a protected characteristic and those who do not; and - 1.5.3 set diversity objectives - 1.5.4 identify a senior level champion for leading the diversity strategy - 1.5.5 secure top-level ownership and sponsorship - 1.5.6 develop and cascade a diversity vision statement - 1.5.7 foster good relations between people who share a protected characteristic and those who do not.

-The duty covers the protected characteristics of race, disability, sex, age, sexual orientation, religion or belief, pregnancy and maternity and gender reassignment.
+The duty covers the protected characteristics of race, disability, sex, age, sexual orientation, religion or belief, pregnancy and maternity, gender reassignment, gender definition, intersex and non-binary.
 The first part of the duty - the duty to eliminate discrimination, harassment and victimisation - also applies to the protected characteristic of marriage and civil partnership.
-As part of our duty we publish on our website, information relating to any persons who share a relevant protected characteristic who are affected by our policies and practices.
-We will also publish gender pay gap reporting in line with the regulations.
+As part of our duty we publish on our website: